ionux/doc/talk.md

 Pure public keys are cumbersome to communicate, whereas addresses are roughly fixed size.

-Two protection layers exist for the new form.
-Should ECDSA be broken, the hashing algorithm must also be broken.
+Two protection layers exist when addresses are used.
+Should ECDSA be broken, two different hashing algorithms must also be broken to learn the private key.

 ### What's next?